JoaoCruz20/rijksmuseum/README.md

 I wanted a intro feature, a navbar, the search bar and a carousel.
 Simple enough.

 Navbar was two buttons between the logo and centered in center.
 Simplified and using the picked colors.

+Intro feature is a simple message welcoming people and a button that could send you to another page with more info.
+Then I wanted to add a background for the feature.
+But what I did was that I added a random number through the Math.random method.
+It would always display a random piece of art from the museum api.

+The Search, I wanted to be a simple research to display the artists works.
+And so it was.
+Although it created a few bugs.

+The carrousel is a sending a request for a random mage every 10sec.

+and then a simple input request for the name and email.
+And the address of the Museum.